Rohini0304/simplilearn-devops-repo/README.md

 # simplilearn-devops-repo
-This repor created by devops batch
+This repo is created by devops batch